28th September 2008

 It was a beautiful overcast day with light winds and little to no swell.
 Every rental that went out came back with fish!
 On the wharf today Ed got the catch of the day with a 24 inch halibut caught using a throw net off the floating dock(!).
 The net came up with a variety of squid, small sardines, and mackerel.
 Larry points out that this is why we’re seeing halibut around again all of the sudden.
 Elsewhere on the wharf Hydrobike Harvey stayed land locked on the wharf today, but managed to farm a mystery halibut down in the surf line using live mackerel on a bobber.
 There’s still a bunch of jack smelt and mackerel being caught off the wharf as well, and there are lots of happy kids around these days.

-posted at 4:00 PM in Fishing Reports | 2 Comments
+September 28, 2008 at 4:00 pm Posted in: Fishing Reports 2 Comments

 Capitola: Cod is getting hot